 Herrera spent the summers of 1968 and 1969 with Ciudad del Carmen in the Mexican Southeast League.
 He led that circuit in 1969 with 39 homers and 106 RBIs.
 Over 40 years later, local fans still viewed him as the greatest slugger the Camaroneros (Shrimpers) ever had.
 In both of those years, he joined the Miami Marlins (a Class A club in the Baltimore Orioles chain) after his Mexican season ended.
 Like many Cuban émigrés, he made his home in Miami.

-Although 1969 was his last full season, Herrera took the field occasionally in Mexico for Saltillo (.291-3-12 in 32 games in 1970) and Tampico (1974), where he went 5 for 15 in six final playing appearances at the age of 40.
-He was a player-manager for Ciudad del Carmen in 1969, the Key West Conchs of the Florida State League (Class A) in 1972, and Tampico.
+Although 1969 was his last full season, Herrera took the field occasionally in Mexico for Saltillo (.291-3-12 in 32 games in 1970).
+He was a player-manager for Ciudad del Carmen in 1969 and the Key West Conchs of the Florida State League (Class A) in 1972.
 When the Conchs’ pitching staff was shorthanded, he even made a couple of appearances on the mound.